 available to all customers registered for this CASTI course.

-Completion of these online lessons is a mandatory part of this
+Completion of these e-learning lessons is a mandatory part of this

 training course for exam candidates only (see Guarantee Policy below).